-Guys, it's finally happening!
-Craft beer has arrived in Croatia through the side door just a couple of years ago, but now it totally took off.
+Croatian beer has just become way more exciting!
+The craft beer has arrived in Croatia through the side door not so long ago, but now it totally took off.
 Craft beer momentum is shaking the country.

 The craft beer revolution has started in Croatia, my friend, and nothing will ever be the same.
-New guys are waking up everyday in Croatia, adding yet another craft beer on market.
-We'll perhaps never be able to keep a track on all of them, but we'll try to introduce to you the most popular ones at the moment.
+New guys are waking up every day in Croatia, adding yet another craft beer on market.
+We'll perhaps never be able to keep track of all of them, but we'll try to introduce to you the most popular breweries and beers.

 The most popular brew in Croatia is s pale ale, but other brews, like India pale ale, porter, stout, and Dunkel follow on.

 As soon as Andrej Capka bottled his first beer, back in September 20014, his microbrewery Zmajska Pivovara was named the 9th best new brewery in the world by Ratebeer.
 Not a bad start when we know that the competition included 3800 new breweries.
 On the same site, their stout – imperial RIS is consequently voted among the 10 best Croatian craft beers.

 Zmajska Pivovara produces many types of craft beer, many of them seasonally or as a part of a collaboration with other brewers.
 Their permanent crafts include American Pale Ale, Porter, India Pale Ale, and American Wheat Ale, and German Pils.
 They all come in 0,33 l bottles, and they are also available on tap.